Victim Services Advisory Board | Home

 The Victim Services Advisory Board (VSAB) must periodically:

-- Review available services and facilities for victims and their families;
+- Assess the services and facilities available to support victims and their families;

 - Determine needs of the victim and family services programs;